curt-matthews/RHTE_2018/README.md

 # Abstract:

-If you follow the below steps on a green-field, configured, Red Hat CloudForms appliance(s), Hybrid Cloud Provisioning with Infrastructure Providers (RHEV, vCenter), a Configuration Management Provider (Satellite) and an Automation Provider (Ansible Tower) becomes a reality.
+If you follow the below steps on a green-field, configured, Red Hat CloudForms appliance(s), Hybrid Cloud Provisioning with Infrastructure Providers (RHEV, vCenter), a Configuration Management Provider (Satellite) and an Automation Provider (Ansible Tower), becomes a reality.
 Simply follow the steps listed below and "it just works".

 # Assumptions: